peter/python-content-api/README.md

 * If a model doesn't specify a `routes` attribute then it will get the five default CRUD routes (`list`, `get`, `create`, `update`, `delete`) based on the models `json_schema` and `db_schema` attributes (those need to be present).
 For examples see [models/fetches.py](models/fetches.py).
 If you only want to expose a subset of the CRUD routes for a model you can set the `route_names` attribute, see [models/users.py](models/users.py)
 * By specifying the `routes` property for a model you can customize the default CRUD routes, for example to add custom validation, see [models/urls.py](models/urls.py).
 You are also free to set any types of routes that you need for the model and the `json_schema` and `db_schema` properties are not required in this case.
 You may for example have a model that uses a different database or no database at all, see [models/articles.py](models/articles.py).
 The `routes` property needs to be a list of dictionaries with the keys `method`, `path`, `handler`, and the optional keys `name` (name of the route, defaults to the name of handler function), `request_schema` (JSON schema to validate in request body), `response_schema` (JSON schema of response body), and `parameters` (a list of [OpenAPI parameters](https://swagger.io/docs/specification/describing-parameters/) to validate in path/query/header - see [models/articles.py](models/articles.py)).
 The default CRUD routes are defined in [model_routes.py](model_routes.py).

-A route `handler` will receive the following named arguments:
+A route `handler` will receive a single argument dict with these attributes:

 * `path_params` - dict with parameters from the path, such as `id` for `/v1/urls/<id>`
 * `data` - dict with body data for `POST` and `PUT` requests